mikependon/RepoDB.NET/pages/releases/sqlserver.md

 - Bug: `NullReferenceException` occurs when `InsertAllAsync` is executed on Connection that belongs to `TransactionScope`. [#490](https://github.com/mikependon/RepoDb/issues/490)
 - Enhancement: Remove the `SchemaSeparator` property from the `IDbSetting` interface [#475](https://github.com/mikependon/RepoDb/issues/475)
 - Enhancement: Refactor the usage of `Count()` and `ElementAt()`.
-- Bug: RepoDb does not seem to work for SQL Server tables with dot in the name [#492](https://github.com/mikependon/RepoDb/issues/492)
+- Bug: RepoDB does not seem to work for SQL Server tables with dot in the name [#492](https://github.com/mikependon/RepoDb/issues/492)

 #### RepoDb.SqlServer (v1.0.12)